 Aquatic Plant Identification

-We've compiled a list of the most common Wisconsin aquatic plant species with brief descriptions and treatment options.
+Aquatic plant identification is a critical component to understand your plant community and the appropriate way to initiate management.
+We’ve compiled a list of the most common Wisconsin aquatic plant species with brief descriptions and treatment options.
 Many of these descriptions were summarized from Through The Looking Glass, a phenomenal resource providing plant descriptions, pictures, similar species, habitat, and community values.
-For a gossary of terms used below, click here.
+Unlabeled pictures are from Wiki Commons and considered open content under the GNU Free Documentation License while all labeled pictures are property of either Virginia Tech (Weed ID Guide), Paul Skawinski (author of Aquatic Plants of the Upper Midwest), or Lake and Pond Solutions LLC and their use is strictly prohibited without prior written consent.

 Please be aware that lake or pond treatments are complex and require proper plant ID, accurate acreage and depth measurements, and sometimes multiple products for proper control.
 Permits may be required!!
-Understand that native plants play a vital role in the lake and pond ecosystem and complete removal may have detrimental impacts.
+Native plants play a vital role in the lake and pond ecosystem and complete removal may have detrimental impacts.
 Please contact us for further product information or treatment assistance.
-You may also enter the LPS Store to buy products or browse our product labels.
+You may also enter the LPS Store to buy products, browse our product labels or view the glossary of plant terms.

 NATIVE: Common bladderwort will usually be found free floating as it has no visible roots.
 It has floating stems with leaf-like branches that fork 3-7 times.
 Scattered on these branches are bladders that trap young prey.
 Young bladders are transparent and green tinted, but they become dark brown to black as they age.
 Common bladderwort will also produce yellow flowers that protrude above the water surface.